zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 If you have feedback on how we can improve the Teams experience for your small or medium business, you can share your thoughts in our [Microsoft Teams – Small Business Community](https://techcommunity.microsoft.com/category/microsoftteams/discussions/teamssmallbusiness).

-If you need more assistance with understanding or deploying Teams Phone, contact us here: `ContactTeamsPhoneSMB@microsoft.com`.
+> [!IMPORTANT]
-XXX Teams phone specifically?
-Angela: Yes, this is a special email for Phone setup support.
-SMBs have trouble with this so we setup a special support program just for that.
+> If you need more assistance with understanding or deploying Teams Phone, contact us here: `ContactTeamsPhoneSMB@microsoft.com`.